Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Vibrational eigenvectors of optic modes

-The in-plane normal optic modes for halogen (three Fluorine and three Iodine) atoms in monolayer F$_3$-Cr$_2$-I$_3$ are shown in Fig. \ref{in-plane modes-1} and Fig. \ref{in-plane modes-2}.
-Fig. \ref{in-plane modes-1} shows the four in-plane tangential modes, including two A$_2$ and two E modes.
-We find that the two $A_2$ are rocking modes with one in-phase and the other anit-phase for F and I atoms.
-The in-phase $A_2$ has a corresponding E mode which is shown below it, obtained in a similar way as that for z-axis $A_1$ in Fig. \ref{z-optical modes}.
 Fig. \ref{in-plane modes-2} shows the four in-plane radial modes, including two $A_1$ and two $E$ modes.
 It is noted that both the two $A_1$ modes are breathing modes with one in-phase and the other anit-phase for F and I atoms.
-The corresponding $E$ modes shown below are also obtained by the same way as that for in-plane $A_2$ in Fig. \ref{in-plane modes-1}.
-Since the relative phase factors for the three F and I atoms in these $E$ modes are similar to that of three-phase alternating current and we call them 'three-phase' breathing modes.
-But strictly speaking, the $E$ modes stemming from $A_1$ breathing mode are not breathing mode since the corresponding vibrations change the symmetry of the unit cell.
+The corresponding $E$ modes shown below are also obtained in the similar way as that for in-plane $A_2$ mode in Fig. \ref{in-plane modes-1}(c).
+Since the relative phase factors for the three F and I atoms in these $E$ modes are similar to that of three-phase alternating current, we call them 'three-phase' breathing modes.
+But strictly speaking, the $E$ modes stemming from the $A_1$ breathing mode in are acturally not breathing modes because the corresponding vibrations change the symmetry of the unit cell.
+Besides, the circular motion of Chromium atoms in Fig. \ref{in-plane modes-2}(c) is necessary for this $E$ mode to keep the mass center from moving.
+It is worth pointing out that the circular motion is one origin of phonon chirality.